asmaloney/GDExtensionTemplate/README.md

   - edit the gdextension templates (`templates/*.gdextension.in`)
   - change the GitHub workflows to build the right stuff
 - change the `.clang-format` config file to fit your C++ style ([option documentation](https://clang.llvm.org/docs/ClangFormatStyleOptions.html))
+- change the compiler warnings you want to enforce (see [CompilerWarnings.cmake](cmake/CompilerWarnings.cmake))
 - change the LICENSE

 ### Build & Install